 The core of a Competitive Market Evaluation is exploration.
 We sift through emerging trends to find those with the highest potential impact.
 We traverse prospect segments and audiences to find open market share.
 We assess competitors, both direct and indirect, to better understand how and where you fit within your category or sector.

-These efforts to take a detailed snapshot of your current environment are centered around preparing for the future and making informed decisions.
+These efforts to take a detailed snapshot of your current environment are centered around preparing for brand growth and making informed decisions.
 With the vast amount of information and insights just a few clicks and keystrokes away, taking a strategic approach is the best approach.

 4) Data Inventory Assessment